-I’ve lost track of how many clients I’ve worked with through the years.
-It’s in the hundreds, and, if I had to guess, it’s close to 500.
+I’ve worked with a lot of clients over the years.
+It’s in the hundreds; if I had to guess, it’s close to 500.

 That’s a lot of people… A lot of people with the dream of being the author of their own children’s book.

-And, it amazes me at times that some of these people have had the dream to write a children’s book for years … sometimes almost a lifetime.
+And it amazes me at times that some of these people have had the dream of writing a children’s book for years, some for almost a lifetime.

 I recently rewrote a chapter book and edited several short stories for a woman who is 92.